 Free German Shepherd Puppies Looking for a Good and Lovely Home

 This Facebook page is run by a family who has posted their picture on the page’s profile.
-There are about 1,500 followers, and the page was set up in September 2020.
-Because it is being run by a family personally, this is a good choice when looking for a legitimate place to get free puppies.
+There are about 1,500 followers, and the page was set up in September of 2020.
+Because it is being run by a family, this is a good choice when looking for a legitimate place to get free puppies.

 They last posted a while ago, so you may need to reach out to them to see if any puppies are available.
-Their phone number is below, and you can quickly call them because they have provided a good number.
+Their phone number is below, so give them a call today!

 Free German Shepherd Puppies Looking for a Good and Lovely Home Details